carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 #### EC2 Placement Groups Strategy

-- A way of **placing EC2 Instances** so that instances are spread **across the underlying hardware to minimise failures**.
+- A way of **placing EC2 Instances** so that instances are spread **across the underlying hardware to minimise failures**
-- Placement group names need to be unique within your account.
+- Placement group names need to be unique within your account
 - Only certain types of instances can be launched in a placement group (Compute Optimised, GPU, Memory Optimised, Storage Optimised)
 - You can’t merge placement groups, but you can move an existing instance into a placement group (the instance must be in the stopped state before moving it)
   - Move or remove can only be done via AWS Console (an instance using the AWS CLI or AWS SDK).